 Declaration of Archbishop Amvrossy

-This Declaration was published in the March 1972 issue of 0rthodox Life.
+This Declaration was published in the March 1972 issue of Orthodox Life.
+History repeats.
 We can relate to the struggle and the painful, but necessary, decision of this Archbishop.
 Nothing has changed.
-0nly a few escape the lying temptations, and not without paying a price.
+Only a few escape the lying temptations, and not without paying a price.
 May this declaration be for us a renewal of courage. -jh

 Declaration of His Eminence Archbishop Amvrossy